-Cardiovascular Events: Problems related to the heart and blood vessels are the most common severe side effect of Tasigna, primarily due to atherosclerosis-related conditions.
-These problems include ischemic heart disease-related cardiac events (heart attacks), ischemic cerebrovascular events (strokes), and blocked arteries in the arms, legs, or extremities.
+Cardiovascular Events: Problems related to the heart and blood vessels are among the most common severe side effects of Tasigna, primarily due to atherosclerosis-related conditions.
+These problems include ischemic heart disease-related cardiac events (heart attacks), ischemic cerebrovascular events (strokes), peripheral artery disease and blocked arteries in the arms, legs, or extremities.

 Tasigna Drug Interactions: Tasigna can cause problems if taken with certain drugs, including CYP3A inhibitors (including some HIV drugs), CYP3A inducers, and drugs that regulate the heart rhythm.

 Birth Defects: Some studies have shown an increased risk of harm to fetuses in pregnant women who take Tasigna.

 Tasigna can also cause problems for some people who have or have had certain medical conditions, including lactose intolerance, pancreatitis, or a total gastrectomy.

 Other Tasigna Side Effects

-In addition to these severe side effects, Tasigna also has a number of more common side effects, several of which are often associated with the underlying cancer.
+In addition to these severe side effects, Tasigna also has a number of more common side effects, several of which may be often associated with the underlying cancer.

 - Fluid retention or swelling